 Claims payable to non-residents as a result of injury, loss or damages suffered while visiting South Africa.
-In the event of the recipient being an emigrant, the funds must be credited to an emigrant's capital account.

 24.5 Court judgment payments

 Payments due to non-residents in terms of or as a result of any judgment granted by a court in South Africa.